sazlin/website/content/articles/2007-04-02-game-engine.md

 Category: RIT
 Tags: Game Development
 Slug: cross-plat-game-engine
+Summary: Fun screens and musings about creating a cross-platform game engine in C+

 For my second CG 2 project at RIT, I proposed to design and build a simple cross-platform game engine in C++.
 I did it mostly on Linux using VIM and CLI tools, which was of course a blast.
 The engine included an adapter layer that essentially abstracted away the graphics API for a given platform when implementing the game.